Revolve Finance Accountholder Agreement

 4. Account Statements

 You will be able to review Account transactions and Account statements through Online Banking or the Mobile App.
 We will send you an email that your Account statement is available in Online Banking, and the Account statement will be deemed received on the date that it is posted to Online Banking.
-Periodic statements will be provided for each monthly cycle in which an EFT has occurred.
+Periodic statements will be provided for each statement cycle in which an EFT has occurred.
 If no transfer has occurred, a periodic statement will be provided at least quarterly, and all EFT transactions since the date of your last statement will be reported on your statement.
 If your Account is dormant, we may stop sending you Account statement emails, stop posting statements to Online Banking or both.

 5. Review of Account Statement